Exploring the Bridle Track in Mount Aspiring National Park

 Track Features and Scenery

-Starting from the southern entrance at Davis Flat, the track meanders alongside the Makarora River, predominantly through native forest.
-The lush surroundings include stunning kōtukutuku (native fuchsia) that overhang the river.
-The track, although worn in places, is generally straightforward and elevated above the river.
 About a quarter of the way along, a swing bridge crosses a large feeder stream, marking the point where the Makarora River sharply turns east into the Makarora Gorge.
 Beyond the bridge, the trail leads into a well-maintained native beech rainforest, featuring a gentle 130-metre climb to the road at the top of the pass.

 Northern End of the Bridle Track

 The northern end of the Bridle Track begins at the Haast Pass / Tioripatea high point.
 The entrance is located opposite a short, steep track leading to a high viewpoint, though visibility may be limited in rainy conditions.
-The track descends gently through native beech rainforest, featuring a series of short bridges and two significant stream crossings.
-These streams become particularly dramatic during wet weather, with cascading falls adding to the scenic beauty.
-As you approach the second stream, elevated views through the forest offer a picturesque perspective.
-The lush greenery, enhanced by moss and lichen, creates a stunning emerald hue in wet conditions.
+The track descends through native beech rainforest on a good track, featuring a series of short bridges over two significant streams, both feeders for the Makarora River.

 How to Get There